jdavis/college-fall-2013/cs461/homework05/solution.md

 Classification:

 - Serializable?
+No
 - Conflict-Serializable?
+No
 - Recoverable?
+No
 - Avoids-Cascading-Aborts?
+Yes
 - Strict?
+Yes

 ## Problem 4